KirstenPomales/recursive/public/content/blogs/telegram-mini-app-rules-impact-on-eliza.md

 ---
-title: "How to Save Your Eliza Agent From New Telegram App Rules"
+title: "How to Save Your Eliza Agent: New Rules to Avoid Blacklisting on Telegram"
 description: "Important updates about Telegram's new blockchain policies and how they affect Eliza agents"
 date: "2025-01-22"
 author: "kirsten-pomales"